derele/taxAnyEukAmp/README.md

 of sequences available and returns this number, so we can compare whether all were downloaded successfully.

+In case all the expected files were already in the folder given for the download the function will only query the ENA for the number of sequences available.
+Especially in this case we should check how many sequences are available.

 ```r
 length(X18Seq) - X18SDownloads[["should_be"]]
 ```

 ### Curate the database

+As a basic design principle, we collect names (accession numbers) of sequences exclution when creating the database.

 #### Cleaning

-First a length threshold is specified allowing to either length filter or even create full length databases.
+Sequences with bad charactersalignemnt)

+isACGT(as.character(X18Seq))

+#### Taxonomy curration

 A taxonomic annotation for each accession number is obtained via the taxnomizr R package and the NCBI taxonomy database.

-#### Taxonomy curration

-A list of taxa to exclude is created by tabulating the most abundant "species", setting "environmental", "uncultured" and "sp." annotations to NA and removing any taxa with eigher NA as species annotation or a defined number of (currently 3) NAs at any level of the taxonmy.
+A list of taxa to exclude is created by tabulating the most abundant "species" (or pseudo-species in case of "bad annotations", setting "environmental", "uncultured" and "sp." annotations to NA and removing any taxa with either NA as species annotations (if the arument speciesNArm is set to TRUE; the default), or a defined number of (by default 3) NAs at any level of the taxonmy.

 #### Sequence similarity curration